c08oprkiua/aRAMa/README.md

 * `aRAMa active`: Activates/deactivates the entire plugin.

-* `Notifications`: When enabled, will send Aroma notifications when the plugin does various things, such as load a code or have an error.
+* `Notifications`: When enabled, you will get Aroma notifications when the plugin does various things, such as load an assembly code or encounter an error.

 * `Save sent codes`: When a code is set from a client, such as JGeckoU, automatically save it to the SD card for offline use.

+* `TCP Gecko`: Enable TCPGecko.

+* `Code handler`: Enable the environment used for running assembly code.

 * `Caffiine`: Enable Caffiine.